 Being diagnosed with a serious chronic illness and needing an organ transplant are things you never think will happen to you, until they do.
 When I think about my pre-CKD self, I find her almost unrecognisable.
 My life has changed forever.

-I first started blogging in 2006, as a university student, initially I didn’t write about much at all, but once I got sick, it quickly became a vital outlet.
+I first started blogging in 2006, as a university student.
+Back then I didn’t write about much at all, but once I got sick, it quickly became a vital outlet.
 However, somewhere in between moving to the UK from New Zealand and becoming increasingly unwell, that blog ran its course and I stopped writing.
 I couldn’t find the words anymore.